Maldives and Seychelles

 The overwater bungalow is the Maldives' signature resort format because the scenery is in the water, not the land.
 The same logic applies to a private charter: the yacht is the platform, and the programme each day is built around what's beneath the hull.
 If you are not a diver or serious snorkeller, the Maldives is still extraordinary — the water colour, the sandbank picnic, the star visibility at anchor far from any shore — but the marine dimension is where it genuinely has no equal.

-The Maldives is also a Muslim country with cultural distinctions that affect the charter experience.
+The Maldives is a Muslim country with cultural distinctions that affect the charter experience.
 Alcohol is available on licensed charter vessels and resort islands but not on local inhabited islands.
-The culture of the islands themselves is conservative and respectful engagement with local communities requires more consideration than in non-Muslim destinations.
-Most private charter guests stay predominantly aboard and at uninhabited atolls, which shapes a more self-contained experience than the Seychelles' more varied cultural stops.
+Most private charter guests stay predominantly aboard and at uninhabited atolls, which shapes a more self-contained experience than the Seychelles.

 The Seychelles